icon notify FLASH SALE

 Imagine carrying around a 219-pound bag.
 That's how much sugar the average person eats in a year.
 Each day, we are down about 0.6 pounds of sugar, which sounds less scary but is no small feat.

-To put this into perspective, let's break it down: daily consumption equals roughly the weight of three standard baseballs or six iPhone 12s in sugar alone.
-It makes one wonder what all that sweetness is doing inside our bodies over time.
+To put this into perspective, daily consumption equals roughly the weight of three standard baseballs or six iPhone 12s in sugar alone.
+It makes one wonder what all that sweetness is doing to our bodies over time.

 Health Hazards Linked to Excessive Sugar Consumption

 Overeating sugar can be a fast track to heart trouble.
 It's not just about gaining weight; what happens on the inside counts.
-High sugar intake leads to increased blood pressure, inflammation, and higher triglyceride levels—all villains in your heart health.
+High sugar intake leads to increased blood pressure, inflammation, and higher triglyceride levels—all problematic for your heart health.

-Moreover, this devious sugar plays a role in the development of atherosclerosis, essentially causing arteries to become blocked by fatty build-ups, thus elevating the likelihood of encountering clots and strokes.
+Moreover, sugar plays a role in the development of atherosclerosis, essentially causing arteries to become blocked by fatty build-ups, thus elevating the likelihood of encountering clots and strokes.

 Cognitive Effects of Sugar